AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 3.  **Create and bind a data storage instance**.

-    After creating an Message Queue for MQTT instance, you must create an instance for storing topics and messages and bind the message storage instance to the Message Queue for MQTT instance. \(Currently, only RocketMQ instances are supported for data storage.\)
+    After creating an Message Queue for MQTT instance, you must create an instance for storing topics and messages and bind the message storage instance to the Message Queue for MQTT instance. \(Currently, only MQ instances are supported for data storage.\)

     The binding has the following limits: